-Recommended home-learning resources
+Recommended home-learning resources: Expert picks

 November 30, 2018

 Want to know where to go for great at-home learning resources?
-Here is a list of some of our favourite websites…

-- NRICH – Problem solving maths
+NRICH – Problem-solving maths

-As a member of Explore Learning, your child can login to Explorer Maths and pick from a range of maths topics to practise.
+As a member of Explore Learning, your child can log in to Explorer Maths and pick from a range of maths topics to practise.
 Ask a manager at your centre for your child’s login, choose your level and start earning golden stars!

-- The School Run
+The School Run

-- The Book Trust’s top 100 books for children, arranged by age group with reviews of each book, to help parents pick the right books for their child.
+The Book Trust’s top 100 books for children, arranged by age group with reviews of each book, to help parents pick the right books for their child.

 Squeebles Spelling Test

 An inexpensive app that can be downloaded with built-in spelling lists and the ability to create custom games and tests from a child’s own word list.

 Mindfulness and Stress Management app for kids

-Encourage your kids to Stop, Breathe and Think with this fun and easy to use app—designed to help kids discover the superpowers of quiet, focus and more peaceful sleep.
+Encourage your kids to Stop, Breathe and Think with this fun and easy to use app designed to help kids discover the superpowers of quiet, focus and more peaceful sleep.

 Discover more interesting posts from our blog